aftrmarket/aftr-contracts/README.md

 - mintLocked - A vote to mint locked tokens for a member of the vehicle (i.e. adding a member balance to the vault).
 - removeMember - A vote to remove a member of the vehicle, thus burning all their tokens as well.
 - withdrawal - A vote to withdrawal assets from the vehicle and transfer them to another wallet.
 This removes the balance from the vehicle's token object and transfers the balance from the vehicle to the wallet inside the asset's contract.
-- externalInteraction - A vote to sent an interaction to another contract.
+- externalInteraction - A vote to send an interaction to another contract.
+- evolve - A vote to evolve the contract to a new source.
+Expects a new contract source ID in the value property.

 ### ClaimableInterface
 The ClaimableInterface is used when an Allow interaction is called.
 When an Allow interaction is called on a vehicle, a Claimable object is pushed onto the Claimable array telling the vehicle that another contract will come to claim these tokens in the object.